venturarome/dynamic-prices/README.md

 ## Other features
 - **SOLID principles**: Revolving into a more maintainable and scalable codebase.
 - **Strategy pattern**: Allowing to select and switch among custom pricing strategies.
+- **Command line tool**: Parse of arguments for a more advanced usage of the program.

 ## Getting Started
 To get started with Dynamic Prices, follow these steps: